-Update January 2023: We have recently secured a new Research England grant to co-produce an evidence-based digital guide that we can share with supermarkets to help them improve accessibility and inclusion for autistic shoppers.
+Update June 2023: We have recently secured a new Research England grant to co-produce an evidence-based digital guide that we can share with supermarkets to help them improve accessibility and inclusion for autistic shoppers.
+The guide will be provide education on autistic sensory processing experiences, and outline ways that supermarkets can be adapted (e.g., provision of ‘quiet spaces’, accommodating communication and pace needs, providing information about busy times or changes in store layout).

 Please follow us on Facebook, Twitter, or Instagram to stay informed about opportunities to be involved.